-The board ensures that applicants for licensure have completed the necessary training and passed the written and practical (hands on) components of the examination.
-The examination requires that individuals demonstrate that they possess the knowledge and skills required to perform within the scope of their discipline while protecting the public's health and safety.
-After successfully passing the examination, the individuals are issued a license on the same day of the exam.
+The Board ensures that applicants for licensure have completed the necessary training and passed the written and practical (hands-on) components of the examination.
+The examination requires individuals to demonstrate that they possess the knowledge and skills required to perform within the scope of their discipline while protecting the public's health and safety.
+After successfully passing the examination, individuals are issued a license on the same day.

-The board is committed to ensuring that consumers are protected when they receive services from barbers, cosmetologists, manicurists, electrologists, estheticians, apprentices and in the establishments in which they perform their services.
+The Board is committed to ensuring that consumers are protected when they receive services from barbers, cosmetologists, estheticians, electrologists, manicurists, apprentices and in the establishments in which they perform their services.
 This protection is provided through the following program areas: